 - Animal Feeding and Nutrition – Undergraduate TA

 I have been involved in service related commitments to the university at all stages in my university experience.
 I have served as an undergraduate representative on departmental curriculum committees, and as a departmental representative on the graduate student senate at Auburn University.
-Currently, I am the Associate Chair for the Graduate Honor System at Virginia Tech and still currently volunteer as a panelist for the organization.
+Recently, I served as the Associate Chair for the Graduate Honor System at Virginia Tech and still currently volunteer as a panelist for the organization.